pkarsy/rfboot/help/The-First-Project.md

 - A cc1101 RF module with 2.54 pin spacing.
 The photos show a D-SUN module
 - A LED with a suitable resistor.
 - Male to female 2.54 jumper wires, and some simple striped wires
 - A 3.3V stabilized power source.
-For example A lithium-ion cell with a 3.3V regulator and 2 additional 1uF caps .
+For example A lithium-ion cell with a 3.3V regulator and 2 additional 1uF caps.
+LP2950-3.3 and especially HT7333 are very good for this purpose.
+.
 See picture.
 - ISP programmer with a 28pin ZIF socket.
 The isp programmer is used only once for each project, to write rfboot to the target MCU.
 After this no cables are necessary for upload.